 Nearly all official Joomla sites disable System - SEF, likely to avoid this exploit, but lose its benefits, forcing admins to choose between SEO safety and functionality.

 Even if Joomla facilitated the creation of a blacklist for query variables, the list would never be long enough.
-The content of the query vars makes no difference to the end result - duplicate content penalties and/or Google recognizing a single canonical URL OF THEIR CHOOSING!
+The content of the query vars makes no difference to the end result - duplicate content penalties, diluted page authority, and/or Google recognizing a single canonical URL OF THEIR CHOOSING!

 Why It’s Hard to Combat